medusajs/medusa/docs/content/quickstart/quick-start.md

 ### Test Your Server

-After these 3 steps and in only a couple of minutes, you now have a complete commerce engine running locally.
+After these three steps and in only a couple of minutes, you now have a complete commerce engine running locally.
 You can test it out by sending a request using a tool like Postman or through the command line:

 ```bash
 curl localhost:9000/store/products | python -m json.tool